 THINK BIG - THINK MODULAR

-The benefits of modular construction is focused on certain market sectors, where there is a demand for speed of construction, economy in manufacture, or where reducing the disturbance of the building process is an important business or planning requirement.
+The benefits of modular construction are focused on certain market sectors, where there is a demand for speed of construction, economy in manufacture, or where reducing the disturbance of the building process is an important business or planning requirement.

 Using prefabricated modular units leads to many constructional and sustainability benefits:

 - When building in a factory, waste is eliminated by recycling materials, controlling inventory and protecting building materials.